 In this article, we will understand what is relative density, calculations related to the relative density, and density of various substances.
 Let us start with the definition of density.

 Density is the amount of mass in a unit volume of matter; every substance has a different density, to understand the idea of density, let’s conduct an experiment; we will need a tall glass cup, honey, water, coconut oil, and food colouring,

-Step1: Pour one-quarter cup of honey,
+Step1: Pour a one-quarter cup of honey,

-Notice how the different liquids from different layers, why is it so? different substance has different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tend to float at the top.
+Notice how the different liquids from different layers, why is it so?
+The different substance has a different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tend to float at the top.

 Hence, specific gravity is the ratio of the mass of a substance to that of a reference substance, let’s consider the density of honey is approx. 1.42 grams/cm3, so its specific gravity would be 1.42/1 = 1.42.
 Notice that specific gravity is a ratio, therefore specific gravity does not have a unit, and hence specific gravity is a dimensionless physical quantity.

 The specific gravity of a substance will let us know if it will float or sink, it gives us the idea about relative mass or relative density.
 If the specific gravity of a substance is below 1 then it will float and if it is greater than 1 it will sink.